p-contextual-menu__toggle and what it controls

 To import just this component into your project, copy the snippet below and include it in your main Sass file.

-@import 'patterns_contextual-menu'; @include vf-p-contextual-menu; // when using the menu with dropdown button you need to include buttons and icon as well @import 'patterns_buttons'; @include vf-p-buttons; @import 'patterns_icons'; @include vf-p-icons-common; @include vf-p-icon-chevron;
+// import Vanilla and include base mixins // this only needs to happen once in a given project @import 'vanilla-framework/scss/vanilla'; @include vf-base; @include vf-p-contextual-menu; // when using the menu with dropdown button you need to include buttons and icon as well @include vf-p-buttons; @include vf-p-icons-common; @include vf-p-icon-chevron;

 For more information see Customising Vanilla in your projects, which includes overrides and importing instructions.